crmiguez/crmiguez/README.md

 🤔 I’m looking for help with either local, national and international projects

-⚡ Fun fact: The Power Of Attitude :wink:
+⚡ Fun fact: The Power Of Attitude and Done-titude :wink: